taylorhawks/NFL/README.md

 # NFL

-To do:
+To do -  Hack XGBoost to produce confidence intervals:

-- Hack XGBoost to produce confidence intervals
+1. use custom error funciton
-- Evaluate based on error function specified on Kaggle
+2. create xgboost subclass
-- Feature engineering
+3. modify from medium article